EthicalML/explainability-and-bias/README.md

 # A practical guide towards explainability and bias evaluation in machine learning

-This repo contains the full Jupyter Notebook and code for the Python talk on machine learning explainabilty and algorithmic bias.
+This repo contains the full Jupyter Notebook and code for the Python talk on machine learning explainabilty and algorithmic bias using the <a href="https://github.com/EthicalML/XAI">eXplainable AI (XAI) Python library</a>.

 ## YouTube Video of Talk